urql-graphql/urql/.changeset/fifty-sheep-battle.md

 'urql': patch
 ---

-Fix re-rendering when another component reuses the same query without a change in the result
+Avoid unnecessary re-render when two components use the same query but receive unchanging results, due to differing operations